 In the US, there are around 273 million registered vehicles but only 227 million licensed drivers.
 Quick arithmetic shows there are 46 million more vehicles than drivers.
-Some of those surplus autos sit in a garage, driveway, or somewhere on the street.
-But for many people, keeping extra cars on or around their own property isn’t possible or isn’t desirable.
-Auto storage exists for those people.
+Some surplus autos sit in a garage, driveway, or street.
+But for many people, keeping extra cars on or around their property isn’t possible or desirable.
+Car storage exists for those people.

-If you have a car, truck, van, SUV, or collector car you don’t have a good place for, long-term car storage may be the best option.
-Private storage sites located across the country cater to every kind of vehicle and vehicle owner.
+Long-term car storage may be the best option if you have a car, truck, van, SUV, or collector car you need a better place for it.
+Private storage sites across the country cater to every kind of vehicle and vehicle owner.
 Plus, the cost of storing a car might be less than you think, especially when you compare it to the cost of the alternatives.

-In this comprehensive guide, we will explore the advantages of vehicle storage for those who haven’t tried it yet.
-Then, we will go over some tips for how to store a car that ensures whatever you drive stays in optimal condition while in storage.
+In this comprehensive guide, we will explore the advantages of vehicle storage for those who have yet to try it.
+Then, we will go over some tips for storing a car that ensures whatever you drive stays in optimal condition while in storage.

-Why do millions of drivers across American rely on auto storage?
+Why do millions of drivers across America rely on auto storage?
 Plenty of reasons:

-- Rely on Auto Storage Specialists – Indoor storage facilities go to great length to ensure that the conditions inside remain within the perfect range for long-term preservation.
+- Rely on Auto Storage Specialists – Indoor storage facilities go to great lengths to ensure that the conditions inside remain within the perfect range for long-term preservation.
 There are even facilities built exclusively for storing vehicles.
-Many of these facilities have auto storage specialists on staff who will perform necessary maintenance/upkeep to keep your vehicle in the very best condition possible.
+Many of these facilities have auto storage specialists who will perform the necessary maintenance to keep your vehicle in the best condition possible.

 - Access Climate-Controlled Units – Extreme heat and cold can degrade materials inside an automobile, both cosmetic and mechanical components.
 Many car storage businesses offer climate-controlled units to keep cars at the ideal temperature year-round.
-They also have redundant and backup systems in place to keep the climate controlled even when the power goes out or the AC needs a fix.
+They also have redundant and backup systems to control the climate even when the power goes out, or the AC needs a fix.

-- Keep Your Car Roadworthy – Some people store collector cars they never intend to drive, but more people store cars they LOVE to drive, and in other cases cars they depend on to handle extreme weather or rough terrain.
-If you need to keep your car in road-worthy condition at all times, auto storage is the best place for it.
+- Keep Your Car Roadworthy – Some people store collector cars they never intend to drive, but more people store cars they LOVE to operate, and in other cases, cars they depend on to handle extreme weather or rough terrain.
+If you must always keep your vehicle in road-worthy condition, auto storage is the best place.

-Maybe you have one or more collector cars that you want to keep in perfect condition.
-Or perhaps you have more vehicles than space and don’t want to sell something.
-In these and lots of other cases, auto storage looks like the best option, whether it’s for just a few months or a few years.
+You may have one or more collector cars you want to keep in perfect condition.
+You may have more vehicles than space and don’t want to sell something.
+In these and many other cases, auto storage looks like the best option, whether for just a few months or a few years.
 However, if preservation is your priority, learn how to store a car so that it undergoes the least amount of wear, tear, stress, and strain possible:

 - Add New Oil – Used engine oil contains particulates and impurities that could cause damage if allowed to sit inside the engine for too long.
 Change the oil and oil filter soon before putting the car into storage.
-This has the added benefit of preparing your vehicle to take a drive of any length when you pick it up from storage.
+That has the added benefit of preparing your vehicle to take a drive of any length when you pick it up from the warehouse.

-- Wash and Wax the Exterior – There has never been a more important time to pamper the exterior of the vehicle.
+- Wash and Wax the Exterior – There has never been a more critical time to pamper the vehicle’s exterior.
 Dirt, grease, and grime left to sit on paint or metal parts for months into years will lead to damage and premature corrosion.
 A thorough washing gets these impurities off.
 Following with a wax job creates a layer of protection between your paint job and the outside elements.

 - Plug Up the Tailpipe – Plugging up the tailpipe prevents moisture and critters from getting into the pipe and causing damage.
 This tip applies more to vehicles stored outside or in a typical garage rather than inside a car storage facility.
-Regardless, it’s a smart, simple step to protect your car.
+Regardless, it’s an innovative, simple step to protect your car.

 - Avoid the Parking Brake – Leaving your parking brake engaged for months or years can damage the components.
 You will have a flat surface to park your car on inside a vehicle storage building.
 However, it’s still good practice to put blocks of wood or wheel chocks behind your back tires.

-Final Tip – Find a Vehicle Transport Partner
+Final Tip – Find a Car Shipping Company

-If you have a car in auto storage, it stands to reason you have something else to drive on a daily basis.
-Having multiple options to drive is a lot of fun, but it can create hassles when you’re trying to get the right vehicle to the right place.
+If you have a car in auto storage, it stands to reason that you have something else to drive daily.
+Having multiple driving options is much fun, but it can create hassles when trying to get the right vehicle to the right place.

-Let’s say you want to get a collector car you have in storage to another part of the country where you plan to spend time for vacation, work, or to move permanently.
-You don’t take cars you’re trying to preserve on coast to coast road trips, and you would probably prefer to travel in your daily driver, or even a plane.
-Whenever you need to get a vehicle from Point A to Point B and you don’t want to drive it yourself, rely on vehicle transport providers instead.
+Let’s say you want to get a collector car in storage in another part of the country where you plan to spend time for vacation, work, or to move permanently.
+You don’t take cars you’re trying to preserve on the coast-to-coast road trips, and you would prefer to travel in your daily driver or even a plane.
+When you need to get a vehicle from Point A to Point B and don’t want to drive it yourself, rely on car shipping services instead.